-- Investment Properties: Rental income amounted to €111k, the same as in the previous reporting period. - Debt securities (direct holdings): An immaterial amount of interest was received in the year compared to €26k in the previous reporting period. - Equity shares (direct holdings): Dividend income amounted to €456k compared to €176k in the previous reporting period. - Debt securities (indirect holdings), equity shares (indirect holdings), multi asset funds and money market funds: The Company does not receive income from these investments as the income from the underlying assets is accumulated within these investments with a positive effect on its value.
+- Investment Properties: Rental income amounted to €169k, compared to €111k in the previous reporting period. - Debt securities (direct holdings): Interest income amounted to €25k compared to €26k in the previous reporting period. - Equity shares (direct holdings): Dividend income amounted to €500k compared to €456k in the previous reporting period. - Debt securities (indirect holdings), equity shares (indirect holdings), multi asset funds and money market funds: The Company does not receive income from these investments as the income from the underlying assets is accumulated within these investments with a positive effect on its value.